 UNDP Innovation Facility

 Since its inception, initiatives supported by the Facility tested or scaled new ways to eradicate poverty; protect our planet; prevent conflict; manage the risk of climate change and natural hazards; and advance gender equality.
-The highlights below are not exhaustive.

 The Facility’s portfolio is firmly rooted in the 2030 Agenda for Sustainable Development.
 While initiatives span 16 of the 17 Goals, the majority of initiatives address Sustainable Development Goals that eradicate poverty, enhance livelihood options, reduce inequalities as well as build resilient and peaceful societies